 The role of pastor in the church

-The first thing that should be said is that pastors are one of Jesus’ gifts to the church; along with other offices, he gave “…..some pastors and teachers, to equip the saints for the work of ministry, for building up the body of Christ” (Eph 4:11-12 RSV-CE).
+The first thing that should be said is that pastors are one of Jesus’ gifts to the church; along with other offices, he gave “…..some, pastors and teachers; for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ” (Eph 4:11-12).
 This is a high and holy calling, but the wolves in this Baptist church regard him merely as an employee, hired to do the bidding of the congregation.
 In this church, he has less respect and dignity than an employee in a secular business, and they think they can cast him off as and when they please without reference to legal requirements for employers set in place by the government, or consideration for his needs or his dignity.
 This is the evil fruit of unbiblical Baptist ecclesiology, a system which sees the church as a democracy.

 But Christ does not see the pastor or any other people who take a leadership role in his body in this way.
 Rather, he protects him and requires those under the pastor’s leadership to submit to him.
-“Remember your leaders, those who spoke to you the word of God; consider the outcome of their life.…..Obey your leaders and submit to them; for they are keeping watch over your souls, as men who will give account.
-Let them do this joyfully, and not sadly, for that would be of no advantage to you” (Heb 13:7, 17).
+“Remember them which have the rule over you, who have spoken unto you the word of God: whose faith follow, considering the end of their conversation (life).…..Obey them that have them that have the rule over you, and submit yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not grief: for that is unprofitable for you” (Heb 13:7, 17).

 The responsibility of the Christian in the church

 If there has been a successful revolt within the body and the pastor has been forced out, and there is no likelihood of regaining control, you need to leave that church.
 If an unsuccessful attempt has been made, the perpetrators need to be disciplined and either brought to repentance or excommunicated from the body.
 This sin cannot be swept under the carpet as it has been in the Baptist church under consideration in this paper.